Secretary of State Blinken heads to Middle East to help close Gaza cease-fire deal

 "It is to be hoped that the heavy pressure on Hamas from the United States and the mediators will lead to the removal of its opposition to the American proposal, and will allow a breakthrough in negotiations," a statement Saturday from Netanyahu's office said.

-An Israeli delegation is set to travel to Cairo on Sunday for further talks, and Blinken is expected to meet with Netanyahu on Monday.
+An Israeli delegation is set to travel to Cairo on Sunday for further talks, and Blinken will meet with Netanyahu on Monday.

 However, Hamas has signaled resistance to what it says are new demands by Israel, and the long-running talks have repeatedly stalled.